Montana Disabled Veteran Benefits

 Plain-language promise: I keep the how-to steps here so you can act.
 The only thing I route out is filing or increasing a VA claim, because that is free claims work best handled by an accredited Veterans Service Officer (VSO), never a paid company.

-Heads-up on the military-retirement income tax break — the state's own webpage and the current law disagree.
+Heads-up on the military-retirement income tax break — the state's own webpage hasn't caught up with the law.
 Montana's “Working Military Retirement Exemption” lets qualifying working retirees exempt half of their military retirement pay.
 The Montana Department of Revenue program page still describes it as claimable for only 5 consecutive years and says it “expires in tax year 2033.”
-But the current law, as I read it today, keeps the 5-consecutive-year limit yet no longer carries the 2033 end date for military retirement pay.
-In short: the 5-year cap still looks real, but the hard 2033 sunset may have been removed.
-Do not plan around either the sunset or its removal — confirm the current terms directly with the Department of Revenue before you file.
+I checked the current, in-effect Montana Code Annotated text directly (15-30-2120): the 5-consecutive-year claiming limit is still the law, but the tax-year-2033 sunset is gone — it was repealed for tax years beginning after December 31, 2025, and no longer appears in the statute.
+In short: plan on 5 years of the exemption, not a hard 2033 cutoff.
+The Department of Revenue's own page hasn't caught up yet, so confirm your own situation with them before you file.

 Property tax exemption